Converting Legacy Shapefiles to GeoParquet at Scale

 export GDAL_CACHEMAX=2048

 Partitioning Strategy: GeoParquet performs optimally when partitioned by spatial index or administrative boundary.
 Generate H3 resolution 6 or S2 level 8 partition keys during ingestion.
 Write output to s3://archive-bucket/year=YYYY/month=MM/h3_cell=XXXXXX.parquet.
-Enable ZSTD compression (compression=ZSTD, compression_level=3) to balance archival footprint and decompression latency for cold storage retrieval.
-For detailed partitioning heuristics, consult the GeoParquet Migration Workflows reference.
+Enable ZSTD compression (compression=ZSTD, compression_level=3) to balance archival footprint and decompression latency for cold-storage retrieval; the trade-off between ratio and CPU is covered in depth under ZSTD Level Configuration for Spatial Files.
+Choosing a target storage class up front matters because aggressive Hot/Warm/Cold Tier Design for Geospatial Data imposes minimum-object-size and early-deletion constraints that should shape your H3 resolution and row-group sizing.

 Exact Conversion Workflow